lm3nitro/Projects/DNS/Pi-hole.md

 ### Scope:

 I will be installing Pi-hole on a Linux OS host and will be testing both the ad-blocking and domain blocking capabilities that Pi-hole has to offer.
 To do this, I will be using a Win 10 OS that will be configured to use the Pi-hole and where I will generate traffic.
-I will also be testing its efficiency and analyzing the genereated traffic on the Pi-hole web interface, Wireshark, and Pi-hole logs themselves.
+I will also be testing its efficiency and analyzing the generated traffic on the Pi-hole web interface, Wireshark, and Pi-hole logs themselves.

 ### Tools and Technology: